Gurpreet06/ICMP-Data-Exfiltration/README.md

 ```

 ## Examples of How To Use
-The program works with two files.
+The program has two modes.

-First one "icmp_exfiltration.py", this file we will use as a receiver by running this file we will automatically
+First one "RECV", we will use this mode as a receiver by running this mode we will automatically
 start listening for any "ICMP packets" that are coming towards our host machine, once we start receiving packets
 this script will automatically decode the message and print it to the display and also in the same time the script
 will save the output to indicate file.

-Second file "icmp_sendData.py", with the help of this script we can send any type of file we want to another host
+Second mode "SEND", with the help of this mode we can send any type of file we want to another host
 where it is listening for our communication, we just need to provide the destination "IP-Address" and "FILE NAME"
 to the script, and it will automatically convert our data into "HEXADECIMAL" and send it to its destination.